Former TaskRabbit CEO Stacy Brown-Philpot on Trusting Your Gut

 Stacy Brown-Philcot: For me, the absolute number one is integrity.
 One of my favorite quotes, which is not gender appropriate anymore, but I’m gonna say it the way that he said it.
 It’s by Dr. Martin Luther King, which is the ultimate measure of a man is not how he stands in times of comfort and convenience, but how he stands in times of challenge and controversy.
 So we can substitute the he with she or they, however, but I want you all to hear how it was originally written.
 And I think about that because that really calls into question character.
 And when everything’s fine, we’re all fine, but when everything’s not fine, do you come with a sense of integrity?
 Do you bring the best person that you are to the table?
 And that’s really what me and I hope that’s what guides people who work with me and for me.

 Jessica Lawson: That’s really inspiring, I love that quote, I’ve never heard that before.
 And I think we’re all walking away from this conversation, feeling motivated to bring our best selves and our integrity to work after seeing all that you’ve accomplished.
 And after seeing how you’ve modeled such a wonderful career for so many people.
 So thank you so much for being here today, it’s been wonderful speaking with you.

 Stacy Brown-Philcot: Thank you.
 This was fun, Jessica, thank you so much.

 Jessica Lawson: Thanks, Stacy.
 You’ve been listening to View From The Top the podcast, production of Stanford Graduate School Business.
 This interview was conducted by me, Jessica Lawson, of the MBA class of 2021.
-Release Sloan, composer of the music and Kelsey Doyle produced this episode.
+Lily Sloan, composer of the music, and Kelsey Doyle produced this episode.
 You can find more episodes of this podcast on our website www.gsb.stanford.edu.
 Follow us on social media at Stanford GSB.

 For media inquiries, visit the Newsroom.